-Each CBRF handles how it responds to the residents potential need for CPR differently.
-DHS 83 does not require employees to be trained in CPR and AED.
-Please refer to your CBRF's policy and procedure for guidance on how to respond.
-Your CBRF may arrange for additional training in CPR and AED which would be above the state required first aid and choking training.
+Each provider handles how it responds to the resident's potential need for CPR differently.
+Administrative code does not require employees to be trained in CPR and AED.
+Please refer to your provider policy and procedure for guidance on how to respond.
+Your community setting may arrange for additional training in CPR and AED which would be above the state required first aid and choking training.

 Unconsciousness is when a person is unable to respond to people and activities.
 Doctors often call this a coma or being in a comatose state.
 During an incident, unresponsiveness can last only a few minutes or for a longer period of time.
 The cause of the incident often impacts how long the unresponsiveness will last.
-Some incidents that might cause unresponsiveness are: head injuries, heart attacks, diabetes, drug overdoses, strokes, or seizers.
+Some incidents that might cause unresponsiveness are: head injuries, heart attacks, diabetes, drug overdoses, strokes or seizures.